-Premium finance for life insurance is a loan made from a premium finance company like Capital for Life, or a private bank to fund the upfront lump-sum premium payable on a life insurance policy.
+Life insurance premium financing is a loan made from a bank or premium finance company to fund the lump-sum premium payable on a life insurance policy.

 Premium finance life insurance loans typically cover up to 90% of the policy's cash surrender value.
 The loan interest rate is usually variable and renewed on an annual basis.
 Once the premium finance loan is in place, the high net worth individual or company taking out the loan typically pays interest-only to the finance company or bank providing the loan.